 Differences of sex development

-When a child has DSD, their sex organs develop differently to other children.
+When a child has differences of sex development (DSD), their sex organs develop differently to other children.
 This is also sometimes called ‘intersex variations’ or ‘variations in sex characteristics’.
 There is no consensus on the best terminology when referring to DSD or Intersex variations.
-For this website, the term DSD will be used as it is the most precise term from a scientific and health perspective.
+The term DSD is currently used at Murdoch Children’s as it is the most precise term from a scientific and health perspective.

-For some children, it means they have a variation in their genitals, or differences in their hormone production.
-Others might have delayed puberty or differences in their X or Y chromosomes, reproductive organs, growth and other parts of the body, e.g. heart or kidneys.
+For some children, it means they have a variation in their genitals or differences in their hormone production.
+Others might have delayed puberty or differences in their X or Y chromosomes, reproductive organs, growth and other parts of the body, such as the heart or kidneys.

-DSD presents in a spectrum of ways, for some children and their families this has significant health and psychosocial implications.
+DSD presents in a spectrum of ways.
+For some children and their families, DSD has significant health and psychosocial implications.
 DSD can also cause infertility and childhood cancers of the testes and ovaries (gonads).
 DSD can be inherited, but in many cases, there is no clear cause.

 Who does it affect?